Program Implementation | Application Submission Procedure

 iMatSci is designed to showcase technologies that have not yet been productized but where there is a working prototype or evidence of a repeatable process.
 The entities behind these innovations will generally be early stage and pre-revenue; however iMatSci will also consider showcasing innovative technologies that are emerging from an existing corporate entity.

-In selecting innovators to demonstrate their technologies at the 2016 MRS Fall Meeting, the Review Committee reviewed the videos for evidence of:
+In selecting innovators to demonstrate their technologies at the 2017 MRS Fall Meeting, the Review Committee will review the videos for evidence of:

 - Demonstration: A physical demonstration is the best form of visual to show the prototype performance, data, etc. Be sure the video shows how the material or device performs in attributes of interest for the commercial product area of interest.
 The most effective demos avoid formal PowerPoints and traditional research posters, but effectively summarize scientific data.

 - Stage of Development: Be honest about your assessment of where your innovation is in its development; i.e., is it still science, are lab results repeatable, has a prototype product been developed, or have samples been provided to an industry contact for evaluation?
 Indicate your goals and technical/commercial/financial path forward—include timing and what resources are available vs. needed.
 This is a great opportunity to form a partnership.

 - Uniqueness: Without using technical jargon, describe how this innovation is unique or better than what is already available.
 Does it add a new feature or effect, or does it significantly lower the cost for an existing process or technology?